Skip to content

 BestDosage

-Whole body cryotherapy (WBC) chambers used for recovery, inflammation, pain management, or wellness are not covered by Medicare.
+Medicare does NOT cover whole body cryotherapy.
 There is no NCD.
-Localized cryotherapy (cryosurgery) for destruction of warts, skin lesions, or precancerous growths may be covered as a physician surgical service, but this is distinct from wellness WBC.
+Localized cryotherapy (cryosurgery) for destruction of warts, skin lesions, or precancerous growths may be covered as a physician surgical service, but this is unrelated to wellness WBC.

 Private Insurance Coverage